 Market-based mechanisms can be a powerful tool to leverage private investment in the natural ecosystems that make Hawai‘i special with on-going stewardship serving as the foundation for a healthy economy.
 Inspired by high-level dialogues at the IUCN World Conservation Congress, SBF members agreed to focus on accelerating market-based mechanisms in Hawai‘i, including a carbon offset initiative and Payment for Ecosystems Services.

-The SBF commissioned Conservation International to conduct a legal and policy analysis for a landscape assessment on a market-based mechanism to inform joint action to incentivize restoration and conservation of Hawai‘i’s globally important ecosystems and its environmental services.
-The report titled “Hawai‘i Carbon + Natural Capital: A Policy + Institutional Analysis for Payment for Ecosystem Services (PES) Approaches in Hawai‘i” was released during the 2017 UN Climate Change Conference (COP23), and will support Hawai‘i’s next steps towards carbon offset projects.
+- Conservation International conducted a landscape analysis of all existing market-based mechanisms for Payment for Ecosystem Service tools in the state of Hawaiʻi.
+The report was commissioned by the SBF and is titled “Hawai‘i Carbon + Natural Capital: A Policy + Institutional Analysis for Payment for Ecosystem Services (PES) Approaches in Hawai‘i” and was released during the 2017 UN Climate Change Conference (COP23). (see Resources)

 - The State DLNR DOFAW is pursuing two forest carbon offset projects: one in Kahikinui/Nakula (Maui) and one in Puʻu Mali (Hawaiʻi Island).

 - In 2018, the Hawaiʻi legislature established a statewide goal of being carbon negative (capturing more carbon than we emit) by 2045 (Act 15)

 - Also in 2018, the State Office of Planning, in partnership with the Greenhouse Gas Sequestration Task Force, was tasked with investigating and establishing a carbon offset program and submit a report by early 2020 (Act 16).